 Let’s admit it.
 Even for experienced designers, choosing colours for stranded colour work can sometimes seem daunting.
 Colour expert Pantone has chosen a peachy orange shade named Living Coral, or Pantone 16-1546, as its colour of the year for 2019.
 The Living Coral colour is an “animating and life-affirming coral hue with a golden undertone that energises and enlivens with a softer edge”.
 So, this coming week we will outline several coral colour crochets which you can use as a guide.
-Beginning with a colour strategy can help by narrowing your choices to a manageable number!

 The crochet hat is worked in the round, starting at the crown with a magic loop, and the designer is Sara Huntington.
 This hat is perfect for everyday wear, besides, It holds your dreadlocks goddess style, high and tall at the back of your head.
 A simple, very easily adjustable crochets pattern that works from the bottom up, as a result, you can make it the right size for your set of dreads.
 This pattern is just fine for a beginner and has coral, coloured instructional photos to help you along the way.